-Besides being very tired, there are a few other symptoms you can watch out for to determine if the lethargy in your dog is normal or not.
+Besides being excessively tired, there are a few other symptoms you can watch out for to determine if the lethargy in your dog is normal or not.

 They Don’t Want to Play or Walk

 If your dog doesn’t want to play or walk it could be due to lethargy.
 This can be a sign of them not feeling well as their body doesn’t have enough energy to move around.
-They might also feel drowsy and dizzy which can cause them to not want to move.
+They might also feel other symptoms such as drowsy and dizzy which can cause them to not want to move.